-This was a chance seedling discovered at the Hudson Nursery of Tangent Oregon in 1931, and now a prized heirloom variety with outstanding flavor.
+This was a chance seedling, but is now a prized heirloom variety with outstanding flavor.
 As with other russet skinned apples the old fashion pear flavor jumps out with a sugary-sweet, nutty richness.

 Hudson's Golden Gem is an annual-bearing fruit, so you can depend on a good crop each year.
 It has excellent resistance to common apple diseases.